 Doug LaBelle, LCSW, ICGC-II, CEAP, Kenosha, WI

-Doug LaBelle is a licensed Clinical Social Worker in Illinois and Wisconsin, International Certified Gambling Counselor II, Certified Employee Assistance Professional, and a Trainer with the Wisconsin Council on Problem Gambling.
-He has over 35 years of experience as an administrator, clinician, trainer, and presenter.
-Doug has worked with organizations, groups, individuals, and families impacted by Behavioral Health Disorders including Substance Use Disorder, Gambling Disorder, and Gaming Disorder.
+Doug LaBelle, LCSW, ICGC-II, CEAP, is a Licensed Clinical Social Worker in Illinois and Wisconsin, International Certified Gambling Counselor II, Certified Employee Assistance Professional, and a Trainer with the Wisconsin Council on Problem Gambling.
+He has over 38 years’ of experience as an administrator, clinician, trainer, and presenter.
+Doug has worked with organizations, groups, individuals, and families impacted by behavioral health disorders including Substance Use Disorder, Gambling Disorder, and Gaming Disorder.
 Doug is currently working as an Independent Consultant, EAP Professional, Trainer, and Speaker with a specialty in Gambling/Gambling Disorder and Video Gaming/Gaming Disorder.

-Andrew Schreier, LPC, ICS, CSAC, ICGC-l, New Life Resources, Inc. and Waukesha Comprehensive Treatment Center, Menomonee Falls, WI
+Andrew J. Schreier, ICS, CSAC, LPC, BACC, ICGC-II, Community Medical Services & New Life Resources, Inc., Menomonee Falls, WI